julelang/jule/README.md

 JuleC undertakes the effort, that the code and standard library it produces will be compatible with all these platforms.
 All supported platforms by JuleC are documented in the <a href="https://manual.jule.dev/compiler/platform-support">platform support</a> part of manual.

-<h2 id="building-project">Building Project</h2>
+<h2 id="building-project">Building the Project</h2>

 > **Note** \
-> Please read the [install from source](https://manual.jule.dev/getting-started/install-from-source) part of manual for compiling from source code.
+> Please refer to the [install from source](https://manual.jule.dev/getting-started/install-from-source) section in the manual to compile the project from source.

 When you enter the directory where the source code is located, you can find some compilation scripts for compiling of JuleC. \
-These scripts are written to run from the [src](./src/julec) directory:
+These scripts are written to be run from the [src](./src/julec) directory:

 - `build`: scripts used for compile.
 - `brun`: scripts used for compile and execute if compiling is successful.